linumolk/Customer-Churn-Analysis/README.md

 # Customer-Churn-Analysis

+Telco Customer Churn Analysis

+Objective:
 This project focuses on customer churn analysis in the telecom industry, with the goal of identifying why customers churn and providing actionable insights to reduce churn.

-MySQL was used for data cleaning, transformation, and analysis, while Tableau was used to create an interactive dashboard for visualization.
+Tools Used:
+MySQL
+Tableau